edward30n/Arduino-aplications/README.md

     3)  Resultados: this folder has two documents.
 The first one named "Datos.txt" has the row data extracted from the heart rate sensor. then, the excel has the infomation proceded in a graph.

+This code Was made by Edward Nicolas Duarte Valencia, Juliana Toro Camelo and David Santiago Orozco, all students of the PJU.